Small Employers Urged to Apply for Matching MIWISH Grants of Up to $5,000

 - The employer must be able to match the grant money awarded and all estimated project costs must be covered.

 Recommended actions must be in the form of equipment or work area modifications to be used to reduce workplace hazards.
-Only items referenced in the application can
+Only items referenced in the application can be considered eligible, within the proposed project.

 Some equipment examples include: